-But much more exciting than that, by traveling on the shoulder season which may be a month or two in one direction or the other, you can save money on your entire trip.
-You can save on the price of your:
+But more exciting than that, by traveling during the shoulder season, which may be a month or two in one direction or the other, you can save money on your entire trip.
+You can save on:

-Even restaurants will have less expensive menus on the shoulder season.
+Even restaurants may have less expensive menus in the shoulder season.

 The Pros and Cons of the Shoulder Season

-The pros of traveling on the shoulder season:
+The many pros of traveling during shoulder season:

 - Enjoy a museum or beach more when you don't have to share with a crowd.

-- Travel easy.
-Roads, trains, buses… won't be as busy allowing you to get where you're going more easily.
+- Roads, trains, buses, etc. won't be as busy, allowing you to get where you're going more easily.

 - Get better service.
 Staff won't be run off their feet.

 - Engage with the locals who aren't tourist-weary and are out enjoying their home town.